newtork/docker-load-postgis/README.md

 Please only use it in development, since unsave settings have been made for authentication and connectivity.
 For connecting, the default user is "*postgres*" and password "*postgres*".
 The default password can be changed in the build file: ``Dockerfile`` > ``POSTGRES_PW``

+The container will **not** save your changes on the database.
+Its sole purpose is to load an empty or locally saved database file.

 ---

 ### Usage